 Benne Wafers Recipe - Southern Living Made with benne (or sesame seeds), these crisp benne wafers have the rich caramel-y notes of lace cookies and deep toasty flavor thanks to the seeds They're also incredibly easy to prep: Simply melt some butter, then add all the ingredients into a single bowl and blend

 Sesame Plant Info - Learn About Growing Benne Seeds And Benefits . . .
-What are benne seeds?
-Chances are, you already know about benne seeds, which are more commonly known as sesame seeds In spite of its nutritional benefits, benne hasn't gained a following as a food crop in the United States Click here to learn more
+Benne is an ancient plant with a recorded history of at least 4,000 years The seeds were highly valued during colonial times, but in spite of their nutritional benefits, benne hasn’t gained a following as a food crop in the United States

 Benne Is Bursting with South Carolina History and Flavor Benne is a tan hulled sesame with an oil content of approximately 45% Sometimes the biggest flavors are delivered in the smallest packages When applied to South Carolina heirloom foods, this adage is perhaps best reflected in the benne seed